jd-develop/nougaro/README.md

 ## English description
  A programming language.
 Interpreter written in Python.

  For the moment, only the shell is working.
-Execuute it with `python3 shell.py`.
+Execute it with `python3 shell.py`.

  Minimum : python 3.9